This post was last updated on September 30th, 2020 at 07:52 pm

 Buttons aren’t always best, but I’ve found them less prone to interference than touch screens.

 I’ve never been a fan of big watches.
-A screen you read is important, but a watch the size of a bin lid looks a bit ridiculous.
+A screen you read on is important, but having a watch the size of a bin (trash can) lid looks a bit ridiculous.
 But each to their own.

 Joking aside, some gear manufacturers seem to be moving towards a model whereby devices need to be coupled with a smartphone app in order to get the best out of them.
 Whilst this approach moves us further from fiddly buttons and touchscreens, it also means we become reliant on multiple, power hungry devices.